Extreme singular values of inhomogeneous sparse random rectangular matrices: Probabilistic upper bound on

 \begin{remark} The bound on $\rho(B)$ in Theorem \ref{thm:rhoB} is an inhomogenous analog to \cite[Theorem 3]{brito2022spectral} for the non-backtracking operator of random biregular bipartite graphs, and for a broader range of the (sparsity) parameter $q$.
 Compared to \cite[Theorem 2.5]{benaych2020spectral}, we improve a factor $\gamma^{1/4}$ in the bound of $\rho(B)$ when $H$ has a bipartite block structure. \end{remark}

-The key estimate to prove Theorem \ref{thm:rhoB} is the following trace bound on a high power of $B$. \begin{lemma} Suppose $H$ satisfies Assumptions \eqref{eq:31}-\eqref{eq:33} and $N=\max \{n,m\}$.
-Assume $q\geq \gamma^{-\frac{1}{4}}$.
-There exist universal constants $c_0,C$ such that for any $\delta \in (0,\frac{1}{3})$, and any positive integer $l$ satisfying
+The key estimate to prove Theorem \ref{thm:rhoB} is the following trace bound on a high power of $B$. \begin{lemma} Suppose $X$ satisfies Assumption \ref{assumption_3}.
+There exist universal constants $c_0,C$ such that for any $\delta \in (0,\frac{1}{3})$, and any {odd} positive integer $l$ satisfying

 we have

 \end{lemma}

 Assuming Lemma \ref{lem:trace}, we can now prove Theorem \ref{thm:rhoB}. \begin{proof}[Proof of Theorem \ref{thm:rhoB}] Choose $0<\delta<\frac{1}{30}$ in \eqref{eq:assumptionl}, we can take $l=\lceil\frac{1}{2}c_1q\log N \rceil$ for some sufficiently small constant $c_1>0$ then \eqref{eq:assumptionl} is satisfied.
 By Markov's inequality,